-Communication Program (CP): For students who are in kindergarten to early junior grades and who are severely limited in their communication skills. have been addressed, but it is expected that the student will continue to
+Communication Program (CP): For students who are in kindergarten to early junior grades and who are severely limited in their communication skills.
+Students transition from the program when functional communication goals have been addressed, but it is expected that the student will continue to receive support.